ckt1031/hkust-automations/README.md

-# HKUST Automation
+# HKUST Information Push

-A set of scripts to automate the process of my life in HKUST.
+A set of tools to push information to HKUST students.